 As we reached the slab pavement of the bridge, footsteps became heavy.
 In the two sides were a group of KFOR guards and peacekeeping forces from EU’s Rule of Law Mission (EULEX), standing vigil and huddling beneath steel sheds, grabbing the machine guns, staring at every pedestrian in eagle eyes.
 Sequences of patrol jeeps and a convoy of armored cars ticked over nearby, while a pile of gravel at the end swung onto the road.
 In such tense atmosphere, my heart twisted with nerves and unsettled eyes glimpsed around.
 Anxious thoughts trundled through my brain, with no intention of stopping while experiencing such hint of tension.
 As we were wondering what might see next, to our relief, one of the soldiers headed and nodded to us for crossing the other side.

-From the direction of the bridge, along the Mbreteresha Teute Street, what caught our heed were the striking double-headed Albanian flags, flying in line with the swift rhythm of the wind, more prominent than the blue-yellow Kosovar flags from multifarious grocery stores.
+From the direction of the bridge, what caught our heed were the striking double-headed Albanian flags, flying in line with the swift rhythm of the wind, more prominent than the blue-yellow Kosovar flags from multifarious grocery stores.
 A sea of men with traditional qeleshe, a white brimless felt cap, were swarming to Bajram Pasa Mosque for 5-time worshipping a day.
 Decorated with a gorgeous dome and an intricate mix of geometric patterns, the mosque is currently the biggest one in Kosovo.
 So did people place great weight on the statue of Isa Boletini, who was an Albanian guerrilla fighter against the Ottomans during the Revolt in 1910, was inaugurated in the 100th Anniversary of the Independence of Albania.
 To the right of the square craved a daring soldier as the Kosovo war memorial, reminding people the bravery of the Kosovo Liberation Army, and the barbarity of Milosevic’s genocide to the ethnic Albanian population 17 years ago.

 At the same time, elder men sat sipping fragrant tea around the chess sets, watching people squeezing through and streamlined motorcycles moving at considerable speeds across the narrow road.
 Coffee houses and sidewalk stalls were a blaze of fainted color, so too were the youngsters wearing heavy make-ups, bulky coats and tight jeans.
 Buyers carrying full plastic bags, skillfully wove their way when groups of smiling kids stopped by and were figuring out who we were with greetings “pershendetje“.
 If not the guards were on the bridge few streets away, South Mitrovica is just as similar as any other city in Kosovo.